Rune Belsvik

 Rune Belsvik (born 14 April 1956) is a Norwegian novelist, playwright, short story writer and children's writer.

-Belsvik was born in Stord.
+Biography

+Belsvik was born on 14 April 1956 in Haugesund, and grew up in Stord.
+He has education in health care, and worked at a hospital in Kvinnherad until becoming a full-time writer in 1983.

 He made his literary debut in 1979 with the children's book Ingen drittunge lenger.
 He was awarded the Brage Prize for Ein naken gut in 2000.
 He received the Norwegian Critics Prize for Children's Literature in 1996 for Dustefjerten og den store vårdagen, and again in 2001, for Verdens mest forelska par.
 He received the Cappelen Prize in 1984.